vegawidget/altair/README.md

 ## Development plan

-For the foreseeable future, this package is going to be very rough.
+For the foreseeable future, this package is going to be a bit rough.
 At the moment, you are able to muck around with Vega-Lite 2.0.
 This means:

-1. You can create chart-specificatiobs by accessing the Python **Altair** API using **reticulate**.
+1. You can create chart-specifications by accessing the Python **Altair** API using **reticulate**.
 2. You can create tooltip-specifications using `vega_tooltip()`, and `add_fields()`.
 Or you create a default tooltip-specification using